William III of England: Birth and family

-William III and II was born in The Hague in the Dutch Republic on 4 November 1650.
+William III and II was born on 4 November 1650 in The Hague in the Dutch Republic.
 Baptised William Henry (Willem Hendrik), he was the only child of Mary, Princess Royal, and stadtholder William II, Prince of Orange.
 Mary was the elder daughter of King Charles I of England, Scotland and Ireland and sister of kings Charles II and James II and VII.

 Eight days before William was born, his father died of smallpox; thus, William was the sovereign Prince of Orange from the moment of his birth.
 Immediately, a conflict arose between his mother and his paternal grandmother, Amalia of Solms-Braunfels, over the name to be given to the infant.
 Mary wanted to name him Charles after her brother, but her mother-in-law insisted on giving him the name William (Willem) to bolster his prospects of becoming stadtholder.
 William II had intended to appoint his wife as their son's guardian in his will; however, the document remained unsigned at William II's death and was therefore void.
 On 13 August 1651, the Hoge Raad van Holland en Zeeland (Supreme Court) ruled that guardianship would be shared between his mother, his grandmother and Frederick William, Elector of Brandenburg, husband of his paternal aunt Louise Henriette.
 (Note: Frederick William was chosen because he could act as a neutral party mediating between the two women, but also because as a possible heir he was interested in protecting the Orange family fortune, which Amalia feared Mary would squander.
 Troost, pp. 26–27.)